DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 # Domain Events

-* In the Domain‐Driven Design (DDD) several problem domains can be better understanded considering events that occur within them (not just the entities)
+* In the Domain‐Driven Design (DDD) several problem domains can be better understood considering events that occur within them (not just the entities)
     * These events, known as domain events, will be uncovered during knowledge‐crunching sessions with domain experts

 * If conceptual models are event‐centric, then the code also needs to be event‐centric